-So, I missed many signs of love – especially from my dad – except the time, on his deathbed and unable to talk, he gave me a last note he had scrawled out.
+On the other hand, couples who work at improving communication, give appreciation and approach each other with humility and support are more likely not to have such issues.
+So, I missed many signs of love – especially from my dad – except the time on his deathbed and unable to talk, he gave me a last note he had scrawled out.

 Looking back, it was one of those ‘father-and-son’ moments I’ll never forget – to his only child… a son he had kept at arm’s length all his life.

 You can barely make out the question he poses: “Are you late Fred?”
 (He knew I was en route to a job interview in another city.)
 And, “ …hope the Will is okay.”
 His final legacy: a man with barely hours left to live (which he kept secret) worrying about me!

 Was I worthy of such a love as this … these few pitiful written words … all that separated us from eternity?
 I realize, now, he was saying goodbye.

 They say it takes a village to raise a child.
 And, when I think back on all the people who cared for me – some more than others – all fit together to form a mosaic of my life: spelling out, ‘Forever Loved!’
 Something I never appreciated for years.
 My dad was a piece of that puzzle… one that wasn’t filled in, for my eyes to see, until it was almost too late.

 Still, some say it’s not manly to show emotion.
 Well…

 “Gather round all you clowns /Let me hear you say

 Hey, you’ve got to hide your love away” – by The Beatles